gaurav210233/simple-hyprland/docs/useful_utilities.md

 This section guides you through the installation and configuration of essential utilities that will elevate your Hyprland experience, augmenting both functionality and aesthetics.
 We'll cover status bars, application launchers, clipboard managers, and more, providing concise configuration snippets directly from my setup.

-**Pro Tip:** In your hyprland.conf, organize similar configurations together, such as variables, exec-once statements, and keybindings, for better readability and maintainability.
+**Pro Tip:** In your `hyprland.conf`, organize similar configurations together, such as variables, exec-once statements, and keybindings, for better readability and maintainability.

 #### 1. Status Bar: Waybar
-Waybar provides real-time system information at a glance, ensuring you stay informed about your system's status.
+[Waybar](https://github.com/Alexays/Waybar) provides real-time system information at a glance, ensuring you stay informed about your system's status.

 ##### Installation